Check if you have a sprain or strain

 - Compression - with a simple elastic bandage or elasticated tubular bandage, which should be snug but not tight, to help control swelling and support the injury.
 This should be removed before going to sleep

 - Elevation - keep the injured area elevated and supported on a pillow until the swelling is controlled.
-If the leg is injured, prolonged periods with the leg not elevated should be avoided
+If the symptoms are in a leg, elevating the leg for long periods of time should be avoided

 To avoid HARM in the first 72 hours after the injury - avoid the following: